 - 3.14 The annual finance settlement is the mechanism by which the Government translates national funding allocations into specific funding for local authorities.
-The draft settlement was published on 18th December 2023 and allocations were confirmed in the final settlement 5th February 2024.
+The draft settlement was published on 18th December 2023 and is expected to be confirmed in the final settlement due to be published in February 2024.
 The settlement is a one-year only allocation.
+The provisional settlement is a holding position, designed for stability and certainty for planning purposes and to promote financial sustainability within available resources.
 Longer term finance reform has been deferred until at least 2025/26.
-Key headlines from the Minister's statement were: - The referendum limit for core Council Tax increases will be 3% with councils allowed to raise up to an additional 2% in respect of the Social Care Precept from 2024/25, i.e. 4.99% in total. - Business Rates retention local authorities compensated for freezing of the multiplier - Confirmation that local authorities' Core Spending Power will increase by an average of 7.5% (Calderdale 6.9%).
-However, it does also assume that councils will put up their Council Tax by the maximum allowable referendum limit to help achieve this.
+Key headlines from the Minister's statement were: - The referendum limit for core Council Tax increases will be 3% with councils allowed to raise up to an additional 2% in respect of the Social Care Precept from 2024/25, i.e. 4.99% in total. - Business Rates retention local authorities compensated for freezing of the multiplier - Confirmation that local authorities' Core Spending Power will increase by an average of 6.5% (Calderdale 5.9%).
+However, it does also assume that councils will put up their Council Tax by the maximum allowable referendum limit to help achieve this. - Revenue Support Grant (RSG) allocations will be uplifted in line with the Consumer Price Index of 6.7% (£8.6m to £9.2m for Calderdale). - Social care grants to increase by £1.38bn (£18.3m in 2023/24 to £23.6m in 2024/25 for Calderdale).

-- Revenue Support Grant (RSG) allocations will be uplifted in line with the Consumer Price Index of 6.7% (£8.6m to £9.2m for Calderdale). - Social care grants to increase by £1.88bn (£18.3m in 2023/24 to £25.5m in 2024/25 for Calderdale). - 4% Funding Guarantee for authorities who fall below the 4% increase in CSP before Council Tax. - Our allocation of Services grant has fallen from £1.7m to £0.3m (Nationally by £406.4m) - New Homes Bonus (NHB) will continue in 2024/25 but again with no legacy payments. - 3.15 The settlement set out £64.7bn in core spending power for England, a £4.5bn increase from 2023/24.
+- 3% Funding Guarantee for authorities who fall below the 3% increase in CSP before Council Tax. - Our allocation of Services grant has fallen from £1.7m to £0.3m (Nationally by £406.4m) - New Homes Bonus (NHB) will continue in 2024/25 but again with no legacy payments. - 3.15 The settlement set out £64.1bn in core spending power for England, a £3.9bn increase from 2023/24.
 To realise the increase, the sector must generate an additional £2.1bn through Council Tax increases.
-Council Tax setting is a local decision and therefore actual core spending power will differ. - 3.16 According to Government calculations, Calderdale's maximum core spending power in 2024/25 is £215.2m, which is an increase of £13.9m from 2023/24.
-Of the increase, £6.1m is predicated on Council Tax increases, with the remainder due to increased grant funding. - 3.17 To aid future financial planning, officers have assessed how much resource Calderdale might expect to receive from future settlements given the stated core spending power in 2025/26 and 2026/27 and reflected within the spending power estimate for those years in the settlement figures. - 3.18 Council Tax continues to become increasingly important.
-The changing composition of Council funding can be seen in the following chart:
+Council Tax setting is a local decision and therefore actual core spending power will differ.
+The breakdown by funding source is as follows: